Industrial Equipment Engineering

 What we do

-- For stationary or moving equipment, we help leverages the engineering simulation technologies (FEA, CFD) to make sure the products will perform as intended in terms of structural, thermal and vibration requirements.
+- For stationary or mobile equipment, we leverage advanced engineering simulation technologies (FEA, CFD) to verify structural integrity, thermal behavior, and vibration performance under real operating conditions.

 Industrial Equipment

-To address the challenges of engineering industrial equipment products, Optimec intervene on the simulation side validating product performance at the design level, and at the manufacturing level.
+To address the challenges of engineering industrial equipment products, We intervene at both the design and manufacturing stages to ensure product performance and production feasibility

-For complex products containing mechanisms like robots, MSC ADAMS is used to simulate the dynamic behaviour, capture loads, and verify collisions.
+For complex products containing mechanisms such as robots, we use MSC ADAMS to simulate dynamic behavior, capture operational loads, and verify potential collisions — ensuring system reliability under real operating conditions.